 UN Women undertakes evaluations to enhance accountability, inform decision-making, and contribute to learning.
 This thematic exercise will focus on the evaluation of the humanitarian portfolio being implemented by the Cox's Bazar sub-office and will aim to provide strategic recommendations for the sub-office moving forward.

-An independent evaluation team leader and national evaluation consultant will be engaged to conduct the evaluation.
-In conducting the evaluation, this evaluation team should continuously make reference to the guiding documents for evaluation at UN Women, which include: the Evaluation Policy, the Evaluation Handbook, United Nations Evaluation Group (UNEG) Norms and Standards1 and Ethical Guidelines2 and the Global Evaluation Reports Assessment and Analysis System (GERAAS) evaluation report quality checklist.
+An independent National Evaluation Consultant working alongside an International Evaluation Team Leader will be engaged to conduct the evaluation.
+In conducting the evaluation, both members of this evaluation team should continuously make reference to the guiding documents for evaluation at UN Women, which include: the Evaluation Policy, the Evaluation Handbook, United Nations Evaluation Group (UNEG) Norms and Standards1 and Ethical Guidelines2 and the Global Evaluation Reports Assessment and Analysis System (GERAAS) evaluation report quality checklist.
 The report will be assessed against the GERAAS standards.